You shall know the truth and the truth shall set you free

 Her commission will always remain the same on this side of the grave.

-Her true Scriptural form and functions are still the same.
+Her true Scriptural form and functions will always remain the same, despite the corruption of church systems.

-Her spiritual power still emanates from the same Source.
+Her spiritual power still emanates from the same Source: the truth of God’s contextual Word.

 Her gifts and fruit are still the work and grace of God the Holy Spirit, Who still constantly indwells her, as the ‘Kingdom of God is within [all Jesus’ sincere follower-disciples!]’
 (Lu.
 17:21; Mark 16:16-17; Mt.
 28:20b; Eph.
 1:13.)